bhassan6621/qcfirst/README.md

 * We created the database that has users, and sessions models.
 * The users models has all the information that the user put in the sign up form to register for the account, both instructor and student sign up information is in the same model.
 Then, the log in form match the provided email and password with the stored information and let the user log in or alert them if it fails.
 * The sessions model contains the cookies, session id, and expired date and time information.
 This model is populated when the user logs in the account.
+* We used replit to host our website and used mongodb atlas databse.
+* For front-end technologies, we used github, and bootstrap.
+* For backend, we used node, express, mongodb, mongoose, path, and body-parser.
 * This is the live link to our replit: https://qcfirst-1.navsangeet.repl.co
 * This is the join link for our replit: https://replit.com/join/ymgjogqb-navsangeet
 * The link to our package.json: https://github.com/bhassan6621/qcfirst/blob/main/package.json